PhatAss112/1.io/README.md

 Yeah, this is were i post my "anime" so if my computer gets seized then my mommy wont see the photos.

 Honestly, I don't even know why I advertise this site.
 Its not like people are into the same stuff as me.
 Hell, I once beat it to a photo of Danny Devito.
+Ok, well have fun weeb.
+Hand selected "anime" that I'm interested in and personally like.
+If you dont, thats fine.
 ### Down to business, gamers.

 ![9a2845f8-b512-4392-99df-9b7e82eb8bf7-1](https://user-images.githubusercontent.com/63864204/79586264-e0078a00-809e-11ea-8c0a-ece506fc46f9.jpeg)